sav-che/TL-2/Authors/Benecke, Franz {std. Benecke}.md

-> [!cite] BHL link: this entry starts at [page 67](https://www.biodiversitylibrary.org/item/103859#page/77/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 67](https://www.biodiversitylibrary.org/page/33265264) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Benecke, Franz (1857-1903), German (Berlin) botanist, studied at the Agricultural University of Berlin, and at the universities of Halle and Heidelberg, Dr. phil.
 Heidelberg 1879-1880 with E.H.H.
 Pfitzer, assistant Heidelberg 1880-1882, at the University of Basel 1882-1883 with H. Vöchting, assistant with E. Schulze Zürich 1885-1886, habil.
 Zürich Polytechnic 1885, botanist at the Agricultural Experiment Station at Möckern nr.
 Leipzig 1888-1889, assistant scientist at the Central Java sugar-cane experiment station at Semarang 1890, director ib. succeeding F.W.O.
-Soltwedel 1890-1893, in charge of the phytopathological dept. of the Instituto agronomica, Campinas, São Paulo, Brazil 1893-1895, living in Berlin, Hamburg 1895-1899, Tennstedt, Thüringen 1899-1903. (*Benecke*).
+Soltwedel 1890-1893, in charge of the phytopathological dept. of the Instituto agronomica, Campinas, São Paulo, Brazil 1893-1895, living in Berlin, Hamburg 1895-1899, Tennstedt, Thüringen 1899-1903.
+**Abbreviated name**: *Benecke*

 #### Herbarium and types